marktcode/tcodetools-for-Raspberry-Pi-or-mac/README.md

 Or to select an alphabet and then use a single string to specify the set through a process of decomposition.

+The tools now include tc_mrsdcdr which is the second stage processing for a CW morse decoder.
+The first stage processing is carried out by a tool in the RTL-SDR collection.
+See rtl_cw.